AccelQuasarDragon/pyinstallerpaths/README.md

 # pyinstallerpaths
 Example of the INCREDIBLE amount of paths you have to think about on Win/Mac when using pyinstaller: os.getcwd, sys.path, sys.executable, sys._MEIPASS

-#0: go over the kivy code first
+#0: go over the kivy code first (show the mac update)

 #1: os.getcwd is different
-	In code: show os get cwd change depending on your terminal run 1: in pyinstallerpaths
+	In code: show os get cwd change depending on your terminal terminal run 1: in pyinstallerpaths
-        run 2: in lv1 folder
+        terminal run 2: in lv1 folder
-	Executable might be python exe (depending where u run it) In pyinstaller:
+	Executable is python exe from ternimal, and your exe if made with pyinstaller In pyinstaller:
-		change in pyinstaller: move pyinstaller to different directory show pyinstaller specfile failing on different cwd
+		change in pyinstaller: move pyinstaller app to different directory show pyinstaller specfile failing on different cwd
 			#1: show on lv1 failing
 			#2: show on pyinstallerpaths trying on lv1/mainONEFILE.spec (will still fail)